Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 - Query the API with the member report CB202 to establish the baseline initial margin
 - Call the API with the member report CB202 and additional trades in a CSV file to get the what-if initial margin

-Alternatively the user can prepare baseline and what-if portfolios in a single format and submit these individually.
+Alternatively, the user can prepare baseline and what-if portfolios in a single format and submit these individually.

 ### What to do when a request fails for a big portfolio?